Anti-aircraft warfare: General description

 Passive air defence is defined by NATO as "Passive measures taken for the physical defence and protection of personnel, essential installations and equipment in order to minimise the effectiveness of air and/or missile attack".
 It remains a vital activity by ground forces and includes camouflage and concealment to avoid detection by reconnaissance and attacking aircraft.
 Measures such as camouflaging important buildings were common in the Second World War.
 During the Cold War the runways and taxiways of some airfields were painted green.

+Air defence can reduce civilian casualties with a de-escalatory effect.

 Organisation

 While navies are usually responsible for their own air defence—at least for ships at sea—organisational arrangements for land-based air defence vary between nations and over time.

 The most extreme case was the Soviet Union and this model may still be followed in some countries: it was a separate service, on a par with the army, navy, or air force.
 In the Soviet Union, this was called Voyska PVO, and had both fighter aircraft, separate from the air force, and ground-based systems.
 This was divided into two arms, PVO Strany, the Strategic Air defence Service responsible for Air Defence of the Homeland, created in 1941 and becoming an independent service in 1954, and PVO SV, Air Defence of the Ground Forces.
 Subsequently, these became part of the air force and ground forces respectively.

 At the other extreme, the United States Army has an Air Defense Artillery Branch that provides ground-based air defence for both homeland and the army in the field; however, it is operationally under the Joint Force Air Component Commander.
 Many other nations also deploy an air-defence branch in the army.
 Some, such as Japan or Israel, choose to integrate their ground based air defence systems into their air force.